-Phase 2 is currently in the design/construction phase.
-Construction began on Package A in June 2014 with the start of utility relocation.
-The commencement of revenue service is to begin on March 31, 2020, according to the last accepted overall Program Schedule.
+Phase 2 is currently in the construction phase.
+Package A construction began in June 2014 with the start of utility relocation.
+The commencement of revenue service was to begin on March 31, 2020, according to the last accepted overall Program Schedule.
 Since MWAA announced on April 27, 2015 that the Project was incurring a thirteen-month delay, a revised baseline schedule has been submitted.
 Revised Project Milestones are updated based on the accepted-as-noted Package Revised Baseline Schedule in May 2015.

-The table below shows the Phase 2 milestones as noted in the June 1, 2019, Project Master Schedule, as provided by MWAA.
-MWAA continues to reject schedule updates from the contractors.
-CRC's May 2019 schedule update, which reflects a Substantial Completion Date (SSCD) of August, 7 2019, a 349 days delay, was "Not Accepted".
-Similarly, HP's May 2019 schedule update which forecasts a SSCD of July 6, 2020, a 562 days delay, was also "Not Accepted" by MWAA.
+The table below shows the Phase 2 milestones as noted in the September 1, 2019, Project Master Schedule, as provided by MWAA.
+MWAA continues to "not accept" schedule updates from the contractors.
+CRC's August 2019 schedule update was "Rejected" by MWAA as being unrealistic.
+The Project Master Schedule (PMS) reflects the dates in CRC's July 2019 schedule update which was "Not Accepted".
+HP's August 2019 schedule update which forecasts a SSCD of June 26, 2020, a 552 days delay, was also "Not Accepted" by MWAA.
 MWAA has directed the contractors to make corrections to their schedule's logic, but the contractors have not complied with this direction.
 As a result, the schedule forecasts for the project are based on MWAA's version of the schedule.
+Both CRC and HP have missed their contractual SSCDs.
+MWAA requested HP submit a recovery schedule which was submitted on September 21, 2019, and is under review by MWAA.
+HP's recovery schedule indicates a SSCD of February 21, 2020.

-MWAA's June 1, 2019 Project Master Schedule indicates a new Revenue Service Date (RSD) of July 16, 2020.
+MWAA's September 1, 2019 PMS indicates a Revenue Service Date (RSD) of July 16, 2020.
 This RSD was based on MWAA's Monte Carlo analysis of their assumed schedule.
-As MWAA's Project Master Schedule does not reconcile the conflicting completion dates, the PMOC does not consider it a true master schedule.
+As MWAA's PMS does not reconcile the conflicting completion dates, the PMOC does not consider it a true master schedule.